Would you like to host a Social Innovation Intern next summer?

 - Nine-week internship: Tuesday, May 26, 2020 - Friday, July 31, 2020

-- High-performing rising Junior or Senior (or extraordinary Sophomore) – vetted and trained by UNH, interviewed and selected by you
+- High-performing rising Junior or Senior (or extraordinary Sophomore) – vetted, interviewed and trained by UNH, selected by the host sites

-- Students will be at your site full-time, with the exception of one orientation day, three UNH trainings, two presentation prep days and the Social Innovation Internship Showcase
+- Students will be at the host site full-time, with the exception of the orientation day(s), three UNH trainings, two presentation prep days and the Social Innovation Internship Showcase

 - Scope of work should satisfy needs of both host and intern, i.e., significant project-based work with committed supervisor and access to senior leaders